oswaldobapvicjr/performetrics/README.md

     > **Note:** Check the different `elapsedTime` options available to find the most suitable for you.

-4. Print the statistics to the system console:
+4. Print the summary to the system console:

     ```java
-    sw.printStatistics(System.out);
+    sw.printSummary(System.out);
     ```

     > **Sample output:**